Chapter 6 Land Use, Land-Use, Change and Forestry

 The research undertaken so far has developed better understanding of blue carbon, and established new methodologies for undertaking assessments.
 However, these need further development, and a better understanding of the processes involved is required to provide sufficient confidence in blue carbon estimates.

 The new research programme has been developed by Marine Scotland in partnership with SNH, St Andrew's University, Glasgow University, Heriot-Watt University, and the Scottish Association for Marine Science.
-The programme consists of one post-doctoral study and five Doctorates to further understanding of blue carbon capture and storage, and begin developing knowledge of how disturbance affects these processes.
+The programme consists of one post-doctoral study and six Doctorates to further understanding of blue carbon capture and storage, and begin developing knowledge of how disturbance affects these processes.
 A further three Doctorates are funded by SNH.

 Peatlands cover around 20% of land in Scotland or around 1.7 million hectares.
 Degraded peatland can act as a source of greenhouse gas emissions.
 The restoration of degraded peatlands will considerably reduce this source of greenhouse gas emissions.